hawkeyesec/scanner-cli/README.md

   - Modules return results via a common interface, which permits consolidated reporting and artefact generation
   - Should be easy to run, be it via NPM, or Docker, on your Host, or in a CI Server

+__Note__: Version 0.6.0 included a breaking change to the standard output.
+I've switched to a more easily parsable [#summary](console) writer, which outputs to stderr.

 ## Modules
 As I mentioned above, modules are simply isolated bits of code that _could_ run against the target that is being scanned.
 The following modules are currently implemented: